-Grace Communion International and Their Heretical Beliefs (letter to ESN in November 2019)
+GCI and Their Ecumenical Mishmash Doctrines (letter to ESN in November 2019)

 1 It can be documented that the WCG’s highest number was about 53,000 in 1973.
 Discern by listening to: “Armstrongism: An Insider’s View” by Mike Hollman, available from Watchman Fellowship.
 (Hollman was director of data processing in WCG from 1972-1973.)
 Read: Myth 1 and 2 – the greatest of them all in OIU 6, Pt.
 1 to learn about the myth of WCG’s membership numbers.
 (Also see OIU 2, Pt.
 2 beginning with “We find some discrepancies) about the growth picture starting around 1978.
 (OIUs available as PDF download)

 2 “From the Fringe to the Fold, How the WCG Discovered the Plain Truth About the Gospel,” Christianity Today, July 15, 1996, by Ruth Tucker.
 [Read: lengthy exposé on Christianity Today and also how Christianity Today has turned to promoting contemplative spirituality and the New Age.]

 4 HWA said he asked questions about baptism from the following: a Baptist minister in Portland, a Seventh-day Adventist minister, and a minister of the Friends Church (Quakers), Autobiography of Herbert W. Armstrong, p.
 315.